evo-biomech/scAnt/README.md

 **Add your camera to the sensor database**

-Within the directory of the downloaded Meshroom installation, go to the following folder and, if you can't find your camera, edit the file “**cameraSensors.db**” using any common text editor:
+Within the directory of the downloaded Meshroom installation, go to the following folder and check the file “**cameraSensors.db**” to see if your camera is listed:

 *…/Meshroom-2019.2.0/AliceVision/share/AliceVision/cameraSensors.db*